 On January 28, 2019 (the "Closing Date"), the Company acquired Helio Vision, Inc. ("Helio").
 As a result of the acquisition, the Company initially issued an aggregate of 1,160,444 shares of common stock to the former securityholders and an advisor of Helio.
 The founders of Helio were issued 568,627 shares and non-founders were issued 591,817 shares.
-The Helio founders' shares are subject to vesting based on continued service to the Company over three years from the Closing Date, of which, 50% are vested as of March 31, 2020.
-The Company recognizes the expense associated with the founders' restricted shares as compensation expense on a straight-line basis as the shares vest over the three-year period.
-For the three months ended March 31, 2020 and 2019, the Company recorded \$0.4 million and \$0.4 million, respectively, of research and development compensation expense for the founders' restricted shares.
+The Helio founders' shares are subject to vesting based on continued service to the Company over three years from the Closing Date, of which, 61% are vested as of June 30, 2020.
+The Company recognizes the expense associated with the founders' restricted shares as research and development compensation expense on a straight-line basis as the shares vest over the three-year period.